-Once you’ve chosen your networks, make sure to completely fill out your profiles.
+Once you’ve chosen your networks, make sure to fill out your profiles completely.
 If you already have profiles, improve them to suit your social media strategy.
-Fill out all profile fields with accurate information including keywords.
+Fill out all profile fields with accurate information, including keywords.
 Also, use correctly sized images that match your brand image.

 6. Establish Your Voice and Tone

 Your voice and tone should reflect your unique personality.
-If your target audience is businesses, you may want to use a more professional tone.
+You may want to use a more professional tone if your target audience is businesses.
 But if you target consumers, keep your tone more friendly and approachable.